 The Supreme Court trial of former President of Colombia Álvaro Uribe Vélez — who is accused of fraud and bribery — began yesterday, September 3.

-The court will hear from 48 witnesses — including former members of the paramilitary, politicians, the former chief prosecutor and former magistrates — before the ex-president testifies tomorrow.
+The court will hear from 48 witnesses, including former members of the paramilitary, politicians, the former chief prosecutor, former magistrates and the ex-president himself.